openkcm/documentation/product-vision/cmk-integration-platform-mesh-alignment.md

 ## Why This Document Exists

 Following our sync with the showroom team on Igor's development (UI and controller for OpenKCM), we observed that Platform Mesh natively provides capabilities that the CMK service was built to deliver.
-This document proposes consolidating the CMK layer into Platform Mesh as a native service, moving key governance natively into Platform Mesh.
+This document proposes consolidating some of key governance natively into Platform Mesh.

 This is a product vision proposal.
-We are opening it as a PR to get alignment from the Platform Mesh team before committing to implementation.
+We are opening it as a PR to get alignment from the Platform Mesh team.

 ---

 ## What CMK Is — For Context

-CMK (Customer Master Key service) is OpenKCM's governance layer.
-It is the "brain" of the OpenKCM — it never touches key material, but it controls **who can access what and under what conditions**.
+CMK (Customer Master Key service) is OpenKCM's governance layer for customer's key configuration and key binding (L1>L2).
+It never touches key material, but it controls **who can access what and under what conditions**.

 Specifically, CMK is responsible for: